PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 surrounding sorts, and signature-restore boundary are unchanged; no guard- external initialization or consumption is added.

+Before the post-progress topological sort, the primary final precision sequence rewrites safe constant divisors to reciprocal multiplication, folds consecutive constant multiplications, then restores divisions on precision-sensitive integer-cast lineages.
+Each owner returns a stable one-counter dictionary.
+A strict characterization selects only this final consecutive occurrence trio, preserving the earlier core-cleanup and recursive-fallback calls and the following progress/sort boundary.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes